-This analytics page presents the overview of your sales efforts.
-The data will automatically flow from executing your sales process, without any setup effort on your part.
+This analytics page presents an overview of your sales efforts.
+The data will automatically flow as you execute your sales process, without any setup effort on your part.
 Any goals you create in Membrain will also be reflected here in each respective category.

 This allows you to select which people you want to see in the view.
 You can select all, one or more teams or one or more individuals.
 You can mix and match to easily compare and identify who's tracking ahead, and who is falling behind.

 This list will automatically show all the people who have had a sales project in the process and time span that you are looking at.

 The process selector allows you to select one or more processes.
 You can select to see "all" processes which also includes any goals you have for prospecting campaigns, as well as finding archived sales processes if any of those have had sales projects in the time period you are looking at.

 When selecting multiple processes the graphs will sum the results to show the total (or in some cases, average) of those processes.

 This controls the time period you want to see.
 It's pre-populated with several helpful options such as this/next/last month, quarter and year.
 All options are focused on the fiscal year, so if that differs from the calendar year, that is reflected in this view.